-Work Health Professionals provide onsite skin screening programs in Perth and WA.
-We are experienced at managing large skin check programs for workplaces in Perth, remote sites and around regional WA.
+WHP provide onsite workplace skin screening programs in Perth + WA.
+We are experienced at managing large workplace skin check programs in Perth, remote sites and regional WA.

 Onsite workplace skin screening